kabirt7/Kabir-SP/README.md

 ## CONCLUSION

 This has been a really rewarding assignment.
 I've enjoyed getting stuck into Powershell and learning about Microsoft SharePoint.
-Please don't hesitate to get in contact if you had any questions :)
+Please don't hesitate to get in contact if you had any questions.